twuerker/advent_2017/src/main/scala/adventofcode/solution/day01/README.md

  - 1234 produces 0 because no digit matches the next.
  - 91212129 produces 9 because the only digit that matches the next one is the last digit, 9.

-What is the solution to your captcha?
+What is the adventofcode.solution to your captcha?

 --- Part Two ---